-Instead of the husband and wife being bored and disinterested in sharing each other's thoughts, both should be vitally interested in the miniature "family kingdom" which, together, they are energetically building.
-There should be a purposeful common interest in teaching and improving their home and their financial position and in planning for the future-their future.
+Instead of the husband and wife being bored and disinterested in sharing each other's thoughts, both should be vitally interested in the miniature "family kingdom" that, together, they are energetically building.
+There should be a purposeful common interest in teaching and improving their home and their financial position, as well as in planning for the future-their future.

-For in a truly happy marriage, it is not "my house," "my car," or even "my paycheck."
+In a truly happy marriage, it is not "my house," "my car," or even "my paycheck."
 Rather, the attitude should be "our house, our income, our future."